StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Introduction

-The scientific contributions of this work are threefold: \begin{itemize} \item We present StreetDesignAI, a grounded, human-informed AI design pipeline that integrates heterogeneous urban context data (e.g., street-level imagery and spatial map data) with real user evaluations to generate persona-aware, situated feedback for inclusive street infrastructure design.
+The scientific contributions of this work are threefold: \begin{itemize} \item We present StreetDesignAI, a grounded, human-informed AI design pipeline that integrates heterogeneous urban context data (e.g., street-level imagery and spatial map data) with real user evaluations to generate persona-aware, situated feedback for more inclusive cycling infrastructure design.

-\item We demonstrate how structuring experiential conflicts through persona-based evaluation, comparative analysis, and visualization-driven iteration supports designers’ exploration of design alternatives and deepens their understanding of diverse and previously underrepresented personas.
+\item We demonstrate that structuring experiential conflicts through persona-based evaluation, comparative analysis, and visualization-driven iteration supports designers’ exploration of design alternatives and deepens their understanding of diverse cyclist personas.

-\item Through a mixed-methods, within-subjects study with 26 professional street designers, we provide empirical evidence that StreetDesignAI improves designers’ perceived capability and confidence in identifying diverse persona needs and translating them into inclusive infrastructure design decisions.
+\item Through a mixed-methods, within-subjects study with 26 professionals, we provide empirical evidence that StreetDesignAI improves designers’ perceived capability and confidence in identifying diverse persona needs and translating them into design decisions.

 \end{itemize}